lemyskaman/kdevice-gabbler/README.md

 # kdevice-gabbler

-A small http service that expose a device hardware info in json
+A small http service that exposes to local network hardware info as json

+When installed this program will start a expressjs http service with just one route, that retuns some hardware information:

 ### Just: